Split, bind, and append dataframes in Scheme

 12 b y NA

-Because Scheme doesn't have explicit missing values, I created a separate procedure, dataframe-bind-all
+Because Scheme doesn't have explicit missing values, dataframe

 dim: 12 rows x 3 cols